Pierre Charles L'Enfant: Military service

-L'Enfant was recruited by Pierre Augustin Caron de Beaumarchais to serve in the American Revolutionary War in the United States.
+After his education L'Enfant was recruited by Pierre Augustin Caron de Beaumarchais to serve in the American Revolutionary War in the United States.
 He arrived in 1777 at the age of 23, and served as a military engineer in the Continental Army with Major General Lafayette.
 He was commissioned as a captain in the Corps of Engineers on April 3, 1779, to rank from February 18, 1778.

-Despite his aristocratic origins, L'Enfant closely identified with the United States, changing his first name from Pierre to Peter when he first came to the rebelling colonies in 1777.
-L'Enfant served on General George Washington's staff at Valley Forge.
+Despite his aristocratic origins, L'Enfant closely identified with the United States, changing his first name from Pierre to Peter when he first came to the rebelling British Thirteen Colonies in 1777.
+L'Enfant served General George Washington's staff at Valley Forge.
 While there, the Marquis de Lafayette commissioned L'Enfant to paint a portrait of Washington.

 During the war, L'Enfant made a number of pencil portraits of George Washington and other Continental Army officers.
-He also made at least two paintings of Continental Army encampments.
+He also made at least two paintings of Continental Army encampments in 1782.
+They depict panoramas of West Point and Washington's tent at Verplanck's Point.
+The latter details what is believed to be "the only known wartime depiction of Washington’s tent by an eyewitness."
+The seven-and-a-half-foot-long painting was purchased by the Museum of American Revolution in Philadelphia.

+In the fall of 1779, L’Enfant contributed to the Regulations for the Order and Discipline of the Troops of the United States, authored by General Friedrich Wilhelm von Steuben.
+He was tasked to draft the eight "plates" or illustrations detailing camp and troop formations, as he was the only artistically trained individual involved.
+The "Blue Book" was completed by April 1779, receiving approval from General Washington and Congress.
+For his efforts, Congress awarded L’Enfant $500 and officially promoted him to captain of engineers, retroactive to February 1778.